 - 74% of marketers reported that social marketing has increased their site traffic.

-Being followed on key social media platforms like Twitter, LinkedIn, Google +, Pinterest, Facebook and Instagram is an incredibly strong signal of online affinity for your business.
+Being followed on key social media platforms is an incredibly strong signal of online affinity for your business.
 These prospects are showing an active interest in your business and are asking to hear more from you.

 Let’s take a look the most popular social media platforms and how they can help you with marketing your business.

-Twitter is a powerful tool for not only marketing and promoting your business, but also engaging and connecting with the audience and attendees in real time.
-According to Social Media Today, Twitter's growth remains steady.
+Twitter is a powerful tool for not only marketing and promoting your business.
+You can also engage and connect with the audience and attendees in real time.
+According to Social Media Today, Twitter’s growth remains steady.
 Last September Twitter announced a figure of 15m users in the UK.
 What’s more, Twitter claims that the majority of its users are active on mobile devices.
 So if you’re planning to use Twitter for a large part of your social strategy, be sure to have a mobile responsive website.

 There are more than 31 million people using Facebook every day.
 This platform is more than just a way to stay connected to friends and family, it is a primary part of the marketing toolbox.

 Facebook allows your business to be available to people on a trusted, popular platform, where prospects can see “real” people interacting with you and your business.
 According to the latest statistics, Facebook growth has come to an end.
 Comscore has recently reported a 1.5 million drop in users compared to last year’s.

 The largest demographic remains the 25-34 year old so if your customers fall into this age bracket, stay active on Facebook and keep engaging with your viewers.
 Similarly to Twitter, most Facebook users are mobile only so ensuring your website is mobile responsive is vital.